 Installation#

 This guide provides instructions for setting up PyTorch on your local machine in an isolated environment.
 The installation process is streamlined using uv, which simplifies the management of Python versions, virtual environments, and dependencies.
-The guide covers the installation of Python 3.12, the setup of a project, the installation of required Python packages, and the installation of PyTorch.
+The instructions cover the installation of Python 3.12, the setup of a project, the addition of various Python libraries, and the installation of PyTorch on different platforms.

 Step 1: Install uv#